HantosNorbert/Raymarching-in-Jack/README.md

 1. Donwload the essential materials from [https://www.nand2tetris.org/software](https://www.nand2tetris.org/software).
 2. Using the provided JackCompiler, compile the `Jack` folder of this project (for each .jack file it will generate the corresponding .vm file).
 3. Using the provided VMEmulator, load the Jack folder (now containing the .vm files).
+Say "yes" when it asks about using the built-in OS implementation.
-4. Don't forget to set the "Animation" to "No animate", and set the speed marker slide to "Fast".
+4. On the top side of the VMEmulator, set the "Animate" option to "No animation", and set the speed slide to "Fast".
-5. Wait about 10 hours for the image to appear. :-) You should see it building pixel-by-pixel.
+5. Hit the "Run" button and wait about 10 hours for the image to appear. :-) You should see it building pixel-by-pixel.

 ### The Python code (with custom `Float316` type)